A wildling is a seedling that grows naturally in the wild. Plentiful can be found on forest floors.

-However, the term is now used broadly to include those which grow from seeds that fall under the canopies of adult trees, shrubs, and palms which are intentionally cultivated.
+However, the term is now used broadly to include those which grow from seeds that fall under the canopies of adult trees, shrubs, and palms that are intentionally cultivated.

 Where there is an immediate need for potted seedlings grown in the nursery but supply is scant or uncertain, access to sources becomes valuable.

 Personal experience by the author also revealed that with Robusta coffee (Coffea robusta L.) having stems approximately as thick as a common pencil or over, flowering may be advanced, that is, within a year.

-Why indeed should a poor farmer be excepted from growing coffee in his farm when there are seedlings growing in abundance in nearby farms which can be harvested at will at little or no cost?
+Why indeed should a poor farmer be excepted from growing coffee on his farm when there are seedlings growing in abundance on nearby farms which can be harvested at will at little or no cost?

 To ensure high survival, it is preferable to transplant during the rainy season particularly on a day with low light and the soil is wet.